-14. Individuals who Purchased Personal Pensions
+15. Individuals who Purchased Personal Pensions

-14.1 It is possible that some individuals who fit into the 'cases most likely to succeed' category will have paid into a personal pension scheme for part or all of the period that they are seeking retrospective membership of the TPS.
-There is an explanation of Personal Pension and Retrospective access to Teachers Pension Scheme on page 63 of the appendix.

-- 14.2 There is only one situation that you have to watch out for and that is the individual who paid into a personal pension scheme, at a time when they were eligible for membership of the TPS and who have, as a result of the Securities and Investment Board (SIB) review of mis-sold personal pensions, subsequently been reinstated in to Teachers Pension for part or all of the period of their claim.
-You will be alerted to this possibility by Teachers Pension, following submission of the agreed dates for retrospection, they hold this information on their files. - 14.3 If Teachers Pension contact you on this matter it will be to inform you and provide you with the relevant dates and depending on this information the claim will either not be able to continue or you will have to recalculate the information removing that period of time.

-15. Guidance on the unravelling of SERPS

-- 1. SERPS unraveling will commence once NICO receives the above documents from the employer in respect of an individual who is being retrospectively admitted to the TPS and a NIC refund is required. - 2.
+- 15.1 It is possible that some individuals who fit into the 'cases most likely to succeed' category will have paid into a personal pension scheme for part or all of the period that they are seeking retrospective membership of the TPS.
+There is an explanation of Personal Pension and Retrospective access to Teachers Pension Scheme on page 78 of the appendix. - 15.2 There is only one situation that you have to watch out for and that is the individual who paid into a personal pension scheme, at a time when they were eligible for membership of the TPS and who have, as a result of the Securities and Investment Board (SIB) review of mis-sold personal pensions, subsequently been reinstated in to Teachers Pension for part or all of the period of their claim.
+You will be alerted to this possibility by Teachers Pension, following submission of the agreed dates for retrospection, they hold this information on their files. - 15.3 If Teachers Pension contact you on this matter it will be to inform you and provide you with the relevant dates and depending on this information the claim will either not be able to continue or you will have to recalculate the information removing that period of time. - 16.
+Guidance on the unravelling of SERPS - 1.
+SERPS unravelling will commence once NICO receives the above documents from the institution in respect of an individual who is being retrospectively admitted to the TPS and a NIC refund is required. - 2.
 NICO will calculate the appropriate contracted-out deduction for the period of reinstatement, for individuals who are still in employment - 3.
-Individuals who have retired and are claiming the SERPS pension will have their NIC records adjusted. - 4.
-This will enable a calculation to be carried out, by the Department of Work and Pensions, in respect of any overpayment of the SERPS pension to Applicants who are in receipt of the SERPS pension. - 5.
-The SERPS pension will then be recalculated taking into account any refund of NIC. - 6.
-Any overpayment of the SERPS pension to the Applicant will not be recoverable, although it will be offset against any NIC refund that may be due.
+The SERPS pension will then be recalculated taking into account any refund of NIC. - 4.
+Individuals who have retired and are claiming the SERPS pension will have their NIC records adjusted. - 5.
+This will enable a calculation to be carried out, by the Department of Work and Pensions, in respect of any overpayment of the SERPS pension to Applicants who are in receipt of the SERPS pension. - 6.
+Any overpayment of the SERPS pension to the Applicant will not be recoverable, although it will be off-set against any NIC refund that may be due.